librenms/librenms/doc/Extensions/Distributed-Poller.md

 * ~480,000 other objects/sensors.

 As our goal was more to catch alerts and monitor overall trends we went with a 10 minute polling cycle.
 Polling the above would take roughly 8 minutes and 120GHz worth of CPU across all VMs.
 CPUs were older Xeons (E5).
-In order to help with your efforts in scaling, I included in the diagram below the resources allocated to each VM as well as the utilization durring a polling cycle.
+In order to help with your efforts in scaling, I included in the diagram below the resources allocated to each VM as well as the utilization durring polling.

+Device discovery was split off into its own VM as that process would take multiple hours.

 ![ESXi Example Setup](@= config.site_url =@/img/librenms-distributed-diagram-esxi.png)